 The destination for the day was Sequoia National Park.
-It was going to be one of our longer trips, 320 miles, probably a seven hour trip in RV driving time.
+It was going to be one of our longer trips, 320 miles, probably a seven hour trip in "RV's teach you patience" driving time.
 We were on the road by 6:45 am.
 The first three hours were great.
 Then the crosswinds hit.
-We whiteknuckled it for about one hour, hoping it would get better.
+We white-knuckled it for about one hour, hoping it would get better.
 As we merged on the Barstow-Bakersfield Highway, we hoped things would get easier, but the big flashing highway sign was ominously warning of high wind warnings, specifically for RVs and trailers.
 Sigh.
 As I checked the national weather service, the 25-30 mph winds we had just driven through were just an appetizer.
-40 mph winds with gusts up to 60.
-Until 8 pm.
+The forecast called for 40 mph winds with gusts up to 60, until 8 pm.
 The current time was 10:30 am.
 Sigh.

 So we pulled of the expressway and hunkered in at a truckstop in Tehachapi, CA...for 8 hours.
 There was napping and book reading, and a bit of cabin fever.

-And then we drove out when the winds started to die down at 6pm.
+And then we drove out when the winds started to calm down at 6pm.
 Since we'd had some good nap time, Doug was motivated to drive for another three hours.
-We didn't quite make it to Sequoia, and it was late, so we decided to park overnight at a Walmart in Exeter, CA, just an hour away from the National Park.
+We didn't quite make it to Sequoia, and it was getting late, so we decided to park overnight at a Walmart in Visalia, CA, just an hour away from the National Park.

 We drove into the Walmart parking lot at 9:30 pm and I went into the store to check in with the manager to get permission to overnight in the lot.
-As I was in the store, another overnighter in a van struck up a conversation with Doug about our camper and how much we liked it.
+As I was in the store, another overnighter in a van parked next to our camper, and struck up a conversation with Doug about our camper and how much we liked it.
 I arrived back at the camper at this point, gave the van guy a quick hello, and went inside to get things ready for the night.
 Doug was still outside, being polite.
-This gent was driving a 1970s Starcraft Van and the conversation had moved toward auto brands, then it veered offed the rails a bit...
+This gent was driving a older Starcraft Van and the conversation had moved toward auto brands, then it veered offed the rails a bit...

 Van Guy: "I have a spaceship."You can't make this kind of stuff up.
 The Spaceman didn't disturb us for the rest of the night.
-And if he travelled through space and time, we didn't notice it.
+And if he traveled through space and time, he did it pretty quietly.

 Doug: "Oh?
 Is that a camper?"